-ECN 525 Econometrics I. (3) S
+ECN 525 Econometrics I. (3)

 Problems in the formulation of econometric models.
-Emphasis on estimation, hypothesis testing, and forecast of general linear models.
-Prerequisite: 6 hours of statistics or instructor approval.
+Emphasizes estimation, hypothesis testing, and forecast of general linear models.
+Prerequisite: 6 hours in statistics or instructor approval.

 ECN 526 Econometrics II.
-(3) F
+(3)

 Estimation and inference of qualitative and limited dependent variable models as well as general multiple equation models.
 Prerequisite: ECN 525 or instructor approval.